Croton-Harmon Board of Education · May 19, 2026

 Our schools are great.
 I'm running to make them even better with a fresh perspective and a commitment to putting Croton families first.

-This fall, my four-year-old starts kindergarten at CET.
-I want to know the board overseeing that school is doing its best.
+This fall, I’ll walk my four-year-old into kindergarten at CET.
+I want to know our schools will remain strong and that the leadership behind them is focused on doing what’s right for our kids.

 My family chose Croton for its community and that includes its schools.

 A school board that defers hard questions to the superintendent isn't really governing.
-And families who do the work to engage deserve to be heard.
+And all families in Croton deserve to be heard.

 Four commitments.